 Move it on over, pasta salad.
 You’re not the only side that can make an outdoor food table look deliciously fresh.
-Here are eight slaw recipes in a number of flavor combos that will slay a potluck any day of the week.
+Here are seven slaw recipes in a number of flavor combos that will slay a potluck any day of the week.

 1. Rainbow Slaw Salad

 Who knew a humble coleslaw could look so good?
 If you thought all slaws were pale and mayo-heavy, this salad should clear things up real quick.
 It’s a literal rainbow of fresh, colorful veggies dressed in a honey-lime-cumin vinaigrette that will have you coming back for extra helpings again and again.

 3. Asian Slaw